sbocconi/LOS_SM_A510F/README.md

 # Introduction
 Scripts to manipulate mic settings for Samsung A5 running LineageOS

-After I installed LineageOS 17.1 people could not hear my voice well when using the headset with for examle Whatsapp, Signal, Telegram and Skype.
+After I installed LineageOS 17.1 people could not hear my voice well when using the headset with for example Whatsapp, Signal, Telegram and Skype.
-I have seen the this is a common problem but I could not find any practical way to solve it, so I have written some script that automatically change the volume and possibly boost settings on my phone.
+I have seen that this is a common problem but I could not find any practical way to solve it, so I have written some script that automatically change the volume and possibly boost settings on my phone.

 # Usage